mpdunne/codeine/docs/tutorial/repeats.rst

 Direct repeats can increase the risk of homologous recombination, leading to deletions and reduced genetic stability.

-The following example uses a ``DirectRepeats`` to exclude direct repeats of length 20 nucleotides occurring within a specified distance range.
+The following example uses ``DirectRepeats`` to exclude direct repeats of length 20 nucleotides occurring within a specified distance range.

 .. code-block:: python